hankertrix/Uni-Stuff/y1-special-term/ps5888-making-and-tinkering-cy2003-research-attachment-3/cone-layer-controller/README.md

 ```

 If you don't have Homebrew installed,
-install it by running this command in your terminal
+install it by running this command in your terminal:

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"